If buying organic is a priority but your budget is limited, here are the foods you want to purchase as organic!

 The U.S. Department of Agriculture found that even after washing, some fruits and vegetables consistently carry much higher levels of pesticide residue than others.
 The Environmental Working Group developed the list of the “dirty dozen” fruits and vegetables.
 They say you should always buy organic when possible because their conventionally grown counterparts are likely to be loaded with pesticides.
 But remember the benefits of conventional produce outweigh any risks!
 So eat your fruits and vegetables no matter how they’re grown.
 Also, visit the farmer’s market and ask how your local foods are grown, some farmer’s can’t afford the organic certification but use minimal pesticides.
 Here are the Cleanest 12 which generally do NOT contain pesticide residue.

-According to the 2016 Shopper’s Guide to Pesticides in Produce, the dirty dozen, plus two more are as follows:
+According to the 2019, Shopper’s Guide to Pesticides in Produce, the dirty dozen (plus one more), and the clean fifteen are as follows:

 Other organic foods worth considering: